Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Main Result

 where $h_{ij}$ is the element of time-varying matrix $-H_{p}$ at its $i$-th row and $j$-th column.
-Then, it is sufficient for us to ensure that the diagonal elements are nonnegative for any time, which naturally holds under the theorem condition.
-Then, we recall the initial condition $w(0)={\bf 0}$ and obtain the positivity of $w(k)$ at any time according to Lemma \ref{lem:positive}.
+Then, it is sufficient for us to ensure that the diagonal elements are nonnegative for any time, which naturally holds under the lemma condition.
+Then, we recall that $w(0)={\bf 0}$ and obtain the positivity of $w(k)$ at any time according to Lemma \ref{lem:positive}.

-To prove the convergence of $\tilde w_i(k)$ towards ${\bf 0}$, we consider the following error system:
+Next, we consider the following error system to prove the convergence of $\tilde w_i(k)$: